gitcoinco/web/docs/RUNNING_LOCALLY_DOCKER.md

 ![Running Screenshot 4](https://github.com/gitcoinco/web/raw/master/docs/imgs/screenshoot_server5.png "Running screenshot")

-For background build, Gitcoin server runs as a service and its always there.
+For background build, Gitcoin server runs as a service and it's always there.
 You can stop it using `kill process`, docker-compose to stop it  or other means.

 *Note: Running `docker-compose logs --tail=50 -f <optional container_name>` will follow all container output in the active terminal window, while specifying a container name will follow that specific container's output. `--tail` is optional.*
 Check out the [Docker Compose CLI Reference](https://docs.docker.com/compose/reference/) for more information.